 The sale of Chametz is not just a mere ritual, but is carried out in a legal manner by a rabbi.
 The rabbi is empowered to conduct this sale on behalf of any individual wishing to sell Chametz.
 This should preferably be done in person, but may be done by means of an agent, or by sending a power of attorney to the rabbi.
 The empowering of the rabbi must take place before the time of prohibition on the Eve of Pesach, by which time the rabbi must have arranged the sale of all Chametz to a non-Jew.
 After Pesach the non-Jew is approached to sell the Chametz back to the original owners.

 The Chametz, which is sold, must be stored away and locked up in such a manner that it should not come to be accidentally used.
-The rabbi should be informed of the places where the Chametz lies.
+Many have the custome that the rabbi should be informed of the places where the Chametz lies.
 In the bill of Sale we give the non-Jew permission to enter our premises and take the Chametz if he so chooses.
 The cupboard or room is also legally rented to the non-Jew over the Pesach period, so that his Chametz does not lie in the Jew’s property.

 Please note that business premises, offices, factories, etc., belonging to a Jew must also be cleaned and all Chametz disposed of or sold.